Information Technology Services

 Company Sustainability Activity

 IBM has taken the long view of leveraging technology, resources, and people to help with initiatives around the world.
-They aim to make a difference through various initiatives, from education to health.
+They aim to make a difference through various initiatives such as in education and health.

 IBM provides its employees with resources needed to make an impact by volunteering.
 They also developed their own IBM Volunteering and Giving Portal and are matching Employee grants.
 IBM has increased their contributions in reducing energy consumption and grew investments in employee learning.